Purpose-Built Student Accommodation as an Asset Class

 Why choose PBSA

-It is likely that, given the choice, most students will live in PBSA accommodation, and perhaps more so for overseas students.
+It is likely that, given a choice, most students will live in PBSA accommodation, and perhaps more so for overseas students.
 Some of the key factors influencing such a decision would include:

 • Purpose-built accommodation (most new units are around 13 square metres for an en-suite to 19-20 square metres for a studio) are likely to offer a sense of community to local students away from their homes or those who are overseas for the first time;